Nazi Party rally grounds: History

 A "Haus der Kultur" (House of Culture) and a representative entrance portal towards the "Great Road" were planned at the northwestern end of the "Great Road", near the (new) Congress Hall.

+Preservation and contemporary usage

 The whole site is now a memorial maintained to commemorate the victims of Nazi repression.
 The Kongresshalle, Zeppelinfeld, and the Große Straße have been protected monuments since 1973 as significant examples of Nazi Party architecture.

 Post war the site has been used for numerous activities.
 For example, it has hosted the annual Norisring Speedweekend motorsport festival since 1947, and the Rock im Park rock music festival since 2004.